ShiraTzi/fNIRS_HW/README.md

 # fNIRS_HW
-The Code for the HW assignment.
+The Code for the HW assignment. \n
 The main function file is-MainFuncToTest.m
 The function to calculate fNIRS is-CalcNIRS.m
 The function to calculate the SNR, BPM, and FFT-CalcSNRandPulse.m